datalayer-challenges/agentify-dabench/README.md

 ## Jupyter MCP Server Integration

-The White Agent is integrated with [**Jupyter MCP (Model Context Protocol) Server**](https://github.com/datalayer/jupyter-mcp-server) for enhanced data analysis and code execution capabilities.
+The Purple Agent is integrated with [**Jupyter MCP (Model Context Protocol) Server**](https://github.com/datalayer/jupyter-mcp-server) for enhanced data analysis and code execution capabilities.
 This integration provides the agent with powerful computational tools for autonomous problem-solving.

 ### Authentication & Security